Shipbuilding in Africa

 • Damen Shipyards Cape Town: Part of the global Damen Group, this facility builds high-quality vessels for local and export markets.

-• Nautic Africa: Specializes in offshore and inshore vessel construction, with a focus on security and commercial applications.
+• Nautic Africa: Specialises in offshore and inshore vessel construction, with a focus on security and commercial applications.

 • Damen Shipyards Durban: Known for innovative vessel designs tailored to client needs.